 How to make the Eco switch

 It is important to encourage both consumers and producers to reduce, reuse and recycle.
-According to Trivium’s Report, 67% of consumers identify themselves as ‘environmentally aware’.
-Not only that, but 67% of consumers also expressed the importance of product packaging being make of recyclable materials.
+According to Trivium’s Report, 66% of consumers identify themselves as ‘environmentally aware’.

 When it comes to labels, the process of removal to ensure that the product component is recycled to the highest grade can cost a lot of energy.
 This is because removing a typical label adhesive requires the use of heat.